Gornova/GalaxyArtifacts/README.md

-Galaxy Artifacts
-Sprint 1

 ## Introduction

-Galaxy Artifacts is an opensource and freeware [4x game][http://en.wikipedia.org/wiki/4X], written in Java.
+Galaxy Artifacts is an opensource and freeware [4x game](http://en.wikipedia.org/wiki/4X]), written in Java.

 ## Status